cha-kos/ShoppingCartAPI/README.md

  ## ShoppingCartAPI

-###Overview
+### Overview

-I solved this challenge with OOP based JavaScript using ES6 Classes.
-To effectively create the desired functionality I designed this API using five class Objects.
+This is a simple Shopping Cart API built using JavaScript's ES6 Classes.
+To effectively create the desired functionality, this API includes five class Objects.
 The class hierarchy can be illustrated as follows:
   - Store
     - Transaction